 Important: Prevent Cart Abandonment Conflicts

-If using pre-sale email sequences (for users who begin the checkout process by filling out their details but don’t complete their order), be sure to add an automated action to the first step of your Customers sequence.
+If using pre-sale email sequences (for users who begin the checkout process by filling out their details but don’t complete their order), make sure to add an automated action to the first step of your Customers sequence (for confirmed payments).

 This action should remove contacts from the Cart Abandonment sequence upon purchase to avoid sending conflicting emails.